click to call

 6. Type of building

 7. Vacant/Occupied?
-Will be vacant?
+Will it be vacant?

-8. How the work will be scheduled?
+8. How will the work be scheduled?
 Regular hours, Nights, Weekends, Off-Hours or a Combination

 Tuck Under Parking Projects: